facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 • Multi-year tax bracket management

-The objective is not to minimize taxes in one year — but to increase lifetime after-tax spending power.
+The objective is not to minimize taxes in a single year—but to improve lifetime after-tax spending power through coordinated decisions over time.

 4. Investment Alignment